 Channels.
 ACX requires mono.
 If your DAW records in stereo by default, mix down to mono before exporting.
 A stereo file of spoken word is two identical channels, doubling the file size for no benefit.

 Silence padding.
 ACX requires 0.5 to 1 second of room tone at the head and 1 to 5 seconds at the tail.[1]
 The silence must be room tone, not digital silence (absolute zero).
 Digital silence creates an audible click at the transition.
 If your file was rejected for silence, measure the existing silence duration in your DAW and adjust.
-Be consistent across all chapters: pick the same head and tail lengths and apply them everywhere.
+Be consistent across all chapters.

 If your file failed on more than one spec, the order you fix them in can make the process easier.
 Each processing step changes the measurements that follow, so a sensible sequence avoids rework.
 This is not a rigid rule, but a recommended workflow:

 - Sample rate and channels.
 Convert to 44,100 Hz mono first, while the file is still WAV.
-This is not MP3 encoding yet (that happens at step 6).
 All subsequent measurements depend on the file being at the final sample rate and channel count.

 - Noise floor.
 Apply gating or noise management before touching loudness.
 If you boost loudness first, you lock in a higher noise floor.